RobinBruneau/RNb-NeuS2/README.md

 --scene FOLDER (path to your data)
---maxiter INT (the number of iterations to compute) --mask-weight FLOAT (the weight of the mask loss) --save-mesh (extract the mesh add the end) --save-snapshot (save the neural weights)
+--maxiter INT (the number of iterations to compute) --mask-weight FLOAT (the weight of the mask loss) --save-mesh (extract the mesh at the end) --save-snapshot (save the neural weights)
 --no-gui (run the optimization without GUI)